 As well as monitoring GPUs, CPUs, peripherals, drives, motherboards, and other hardware and system parameters, the tool also allows you to export the results into CSV, HTML, and XML reports.
 Furthermore, the software will display the results in various shapes, including tables, OSDs, tray icons, etc. Download the software and start investigating your computer.

-Even though MSI Afterburner can be used for overclocking, our main focus is on its monitoring capabilities.
+Despite the fact that MSI Afterburner can be used for overclocking, our main focus is on its monitoring capabilities.
 As shown in the screenshot above, the card runs Forza Horizon 5 for a while then exits and launches FurMark.

 The graph shows GPU usage, temperature, core clock, and memory clocks.
 As a result, the GPU clocks are much lower with FurMark, allowing for lower power consumption and thermals.